196 East Commerce Street

 What is PPR and PAR in custody issues?
 PPR stands for Parent of Primary Residence, and PAR stands for Parent of Alternative Residence.
 The parent who have the child(ren) the majority of the week overnight will be designated the PPR and the other parent the PAR.

 How important are the designations PPR and PAR?
-The Parent of Primary Residence (PPR) will be responsible for every day decisions for the child(ren), and the Parent of Alternative Residence (PAR) will normally only be involved in the major Health, Welfare, and Safety decisions for the child(ren).
+The Parent of Primary Residence (PPR) will be responsible for everyday decisions for the child(ren), and the Parent of Alternate Residence (PAR) will normally only be involved in the major Health, Welfare, and Safety decisions for the child(ren).

 Do some school districts require one parent to be designated the PPR for school purposes especially when the parents reside in separate Counties?
 Yes, some school districts can require one parent be designated as the PPR for school purposes, and even with a true Joint Legal and Physical custody arrangement the parties can enter into a Consent Order designating one parent as the PPR for school purposes only, which will allow the child(ren) to go to that parents’ school district.